-- 2.8.3.3 The reduction of Hs is always simulated within Caledonia North with values less than 0.1m, as observed for the tide, providing no additional impact to the already existing baseline expected from Caledonia North.
-Within the Moray Firth, sediment transport is wave-dominated, as tidal current energy is low (Holmes et al., 2004).
+- 2.8.3.6 Within the Moray Firth, sediment transport is wave-dominated, as tidal current energy is low (Holmes et al., 200459).
 Consequently, the cumulative tidal blockage effects is unlikely to result in any discernible change sediment transport.
-Additionally, the noticeable changes on tidal flow are restricted within the Caledonia North Site and at small temporal extent, with localised variation throughout the tidal cycle.
-On this basis, the magnitude of cumulative impact to the tidal regime is assessed to be negligible. - 2.8.3.4 Any changes in the wave regime may contribute to changes in sediment transport patterns and potentially influence seabed morphology.
-As outlined in Section 2.7.2.38, the reduction of Hs is minimal and constraint within the

-Caledonia North Site and observed only for 15% of the time.
-Caledonia North is not expected to add impacts to the already existing wave regime.
-The magnitude of cumulative impact to the wave regime is therefore assessed to be negligible.
+Additionally, the noticeable changes on tidal flow are restricted in both spatial and temporal extent, with localised variation throughout the tidal cycle.
+On this basis, the magnitude of cumulative impact to the tidal regime is assessed to be low. - 2.8.3.7 As described in Paragraph 2.7.2.40, any changes in the wave regime may contribute to changes in sediment transport patterns and may potentially influence seabed morphology.
+Despite the large area impacted by cumulative wave blockage effects, the reduction of H_s represents a 1% to 2% change from the baseline, which remains very low.
+Results present the worst-case scenario for extreme wave cases which occur either once a year, once in every 10 years and once in every 50 years.
+Cumulative impacts to the wave regime will therefore be noticeable and permanent but restricted temporally.
+The magnitude of cumulative impact to the wave regime is therefore assessed to be low.

-- 2.8.3.5 The sensitivity of the following receptors have been considered in the assessment of cumulative modifications to the wave and tidal regime and associated impacts to sediment transport regime: - The coast at the Landfall Site; - Cullen to Stake Ness SSSI (Figure 2-1); - Nearby sub-tidal sandbanks named the Smith Bank (Figure 2-1); - Nationally designated site: Southern Trench MPA (Figure 2-1); and - Area of undesignated seabed. - 2.8.3.6 Coastal receptors, including the Landfall Site and Cullen to Stake Ness SSSI, are under the influence of waves and tides, and therefore may be sensitive to change of wave and tidal regime.
+- 2.8.3.8 The sensitivity of the following receptors have been considered in the assessment of cumulative modifications to the wave and tidal regime and associated impacts to sediment transport regime: - The coast at the Landfall Site; - Cullen to Stake Ness SSSI (Figure 2-1); - Nearby sub-tidal sandbanks named the Smith Bank (Figure 2-1); - Nationally designated site: Southern Trench MPA (Figure 2-1); and - Area of undesignated seabed. - 2.8.3.9 Coastal receptors, including the Landfall Site and Cullen to Stake Ness SSSI, are under the influence of waves and tides, and therefore may be sensitive to change of wave and tidal regime.
 Due to the designated status of Cullen and Stake Ness SSSI receptor, its sensitivity has been assessed as medium.
-However, the coast at Landfall Site is undesignated and consequently its sensitivity has been assessed as negligible. - 2.8.3.7 The Smith Bank, located to the west of the Caledonia North Site, is likely to be impacted by the changes to wave regime, notably during period of waves coming from the north, north-east, east and south-east.
-Due to its district level of importance and moderate capacity to accommodate the changes, the sensitivity of this receptor has therefore been assessed as low. - 2.8.3.8 The Southern Trench MPA offshore limit is located approximately 25km from the southern coast of the Moray Firth and consequently might be impacted by the change of wave and tidal regime.
-Due to the presence of burrow mud having a very low capacity to accommodate and the designated status of the Southern Trench MPA, the sensitivity of this receptor has been assessed as high. - 2.8.3.9 Areas of undesignated seabed around and within the Caledonia North Site can potentially be sensitive to wave regime changes, as sediment transport in this area is wave-dominated.
+However, the coast at Landfall Site is undesignated and consequently its sensitivity has been assessed as negligible. - 2.8.3.10 The Smith Bank, located to the west of the Caledonia South Site, is likely to be impacted by the changes to wave regime, notably during period of waves coming from the north, north-east, east and south-east.
+Due to its district level of importance and moderate capacity to accommodate the changes, the sensitivity of this receptor has therefore been assessed as low. - 2.8.3.11 The Southern Trench MPA offshore limit is located approximately 25km from the southern coast of the Moray Firth and consequently might be impacted by the change of wave and tidal regime.
+Due to the presence of burrow mud having a very low capacity to accommodate and the designated status of the Southern Trench MPA, the sensitivity of this receptor has been assessed as high.

+2.8.3.12 Areas of undesignated seabed around and within the Caledonia South Site can potentially be sensitive to wave regime changes, as sediment transport in this area is wave-dominated.
 Since this area of seabed is undesignated, the sensitivity of this receptor has been assessed as negligible.

-2.8.3.10 The significance determined for each receptor based on Table 2-10 is summarised in Table 2-22.
+2.8.3.13 The significance of effect, determined for each receptor based on Table 2-10, is summarised in Table 2-22.
 For all receptors, the overall effect of cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime during O&M is Not Significant in EIA terms.

-Table 2-22: Significance of effect of cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime for all receptors
+Table 2-22: Significance of cumulative effects of modifications to wave and tidal regimes and associated impacts to morphological features for all receptors.